json-schema-org/website/pages/draft-03/migration-notes.md

 #### Step 3: Refactor $ref Usage

-Draft 3 introduces a more standardized usage of `$ref`, which allows you to reference external schemas using **URIs**.
+Draft 3 introduces `$ref`, which allows you to reference external schemas using **URIs**.
 This improves schema modularity and enables better reuse of schema definitions.

 Validate and test your updated schemas manually, or with your preferred tool.